lostpebble/react-validate/README.md

 ***WARNING: Please see first***
 ---

-I'm most likely discontinuing work this library with the arrival and surging growth of the pretty amazing Formik library which pretty much covers what I was trying to do here and more:
+I'm most likely discontinuing work on this library with the arrival and surging growth of the pretty amazing Formik library which pretty much covers what I was trying to do here and more:

 https://github.com/jaredpalmer/formik